graezykev/explain-nuance-git-merge-rebase/README.md

       D [feature]
 ```

-And their check history details out by running `git log main` adn `git log feature`:
+And their check history details out by running `git log main` and `git log feature`:

 - `main`